surtarso/secrets-of-the-bong/README.md

 4. Run the game from Godot and embark on Potthegreen's stoner adventure!

+Check out compiled builds at [surtarso.itch.io](https://surtarso.itch.io/potthegreen-and-the-secrets-of-the-bong) or [play on a browser](https://tarsogalvao.ddns.net/games/bong) (not optimized for browsers).

 ## Controls

 - **Arrow Left/Right:** Move Potthegreen left or right.